Azurblau/AzBot/README.md

 ### Notes:
 - Every map that has a navmesh at addon loading time is treated as a bot map (enabling the bot count director, !human command and survivor bonuses).
 Move the navmesh file if that effect is not desired.
+- Use !botmod to change the desired zombies count.
+Examples: !botmod -100 for no bots, !botmod 100 for full server minus 2 slots for joining players, default is !botmod 1.
 - Navmeshes can be edited on the fly.
 Feel free to fix your meshes during testing.
 - Having sized nodes helps locating (= "what node are you in?").
 Unsized nodes use a small sphere instead of a rectangular area.
 - Once a bot enters a node's area/sphere, he immediately moves towards the next node's position.